Penny Martin: Why do you model?

 Natasa Vojnovic: One day when I was young, I woke up and I was a model.
 Now, it pays the bills and sometimes feeds my ego.

-Penny Martin: Describe the moment you see a shoot in print.
-Do you recognize the woman you see in the pictures as you?
+PM: Describe the moment you see a shoot in print.
+Do you recognise the woman you see in the pictures as you?

 NV: She is the woman from my imagination.
 Don't they say that modelling is the dream job of every girl?